juanjaragavi/budgetbee/src/content/pages/terms-conditions.md

 ## 14. Notifications

 Notifications or messages to users regarding updates, changes, or other important information may be posted on the Site.
-For questions or issues, users may contact **Top Networks Inc.** at: [info@topfinanzas.com](mailto:info@topfinanzas.com).
+For questions or issues, users may contact **TopNetworks Inc.** at: [info@topfinanzas.com](mailto:info@topfinanzas.com).

 ## 15. General Provisions

-If any provision of these Terms is found to be unenforceable, the remaining provisions will remain in full effect. **Top Networks Inc.**'s failure to enforce any provision shall not be deemed a waiver of that provision or any other.
+If any provision of these Terms is found to be unenforceable, the remaining provisions will remain in full effect. **TopNetworks Inc.**'s failure to enforce any provision shall not be deemed a waiver of that provision or any other.

 ## 16. Contact Information

 For questions or concerns about these Terms, you may contact us at:

-**Top Networks Inc.**
+**TopNetworks Inc.**

 - **Email:** <info@topfinanzas.com>
 - **Address:** PANAMA, PANAMA CITY, AV.
 AQUILINO DE LA GUARDIA, OCEAN BUSINESS PLAZA BUILDING, FLOOR 12